Toni500github/customfetch/README.md

 </p>
 <h2></h2> <!-- add a separating line -->
 <p align="center">
-    A system information fetch tool (or neofetch-like program), which its focus point is the performance and <b>customizability</b>
+    A modular information fetching (neofetch-like) tool, which its focus point is the performance and <b>customizability</b>
 </p>

 <p align="center">